Content Moderation & RLHF Services for Safer AI

 Monitoring AI-generated data

-Set up a process of human or semi-automated control content produced by generative models (text, image, audio,...), in order to detect Inappropriate slip-ups, errors, biases, or content.
-For prevent reputational, legal or ethical risks.
+Establish a human or hybrid review process for content produced by generative models (text, image, audio,...), in order to detect Inappropriate slip-ups, errors, biases, or content.
+This helps reduce reputational, legal and ethical risks.

 Definition of surveillance rules and criteria (thematic, linguistic, ethical, etc.)